Saudi Arabia’s Zahid increases stake in Dalata Hotels to almost 10%

 Dalata, which owns, operates or leases 44 hotels in Ireland and Britain under the Maldron and Clayton brands, reported at the time that its revenue for the first six months of the year had plunged to €80.8 million from €202 million for the same period in 2019 as it closed hotels and temporarily laid off over 3,500 people at the height of the Covid-19 crisis.

-The industry has been further hit by further coronavirus restrictions introduced in recent weeks across Ireland and parts of the UK.
+The industry has been further hit by further coronavirus restrictions introduced in recent weeks across Ireland and in parts of Britain.